Convergence Insufficiency and Convergence Excess

 Treatment of CI

-The only available treatment option for CI is Vision Therapy.
-Fortunately, Vision Therapy has proven very effective at eliminating the symptoms associated with CI.
-CI is one of the most common conditions we treat at Four Rivers Vision Therapy and we have found virtually all patients are symptomless following our custom-designed VT plan.
+Office-based Vision Therapy is the preferred treatment strategy for convergence insufficiency.
+Vision Therapy has proven very effective at eliminating the symptoms associated with CI.
+CI is one of the most common conditions we treat at Four Rivers Vision Therapy and we have found virtually all patients are symptomless following treatment.
+Learn more about the Convergence Insufficiency Treatment Trial (CITT) at the link below.

 Treatment of CE